loranasaad/42-minishell/notes/notes.md

 we get : waitpid: Interrupted system call what we should get : ^C new prompt

-4)	Try ctrl-\ after running a blocking command like cat without arguments or grep “something“.
+4)	(solved)Try ctrl-\ after running a blocking command like cat without arguments or grep “something“.

 we get: new prompt
 we should get: ^\ Quit (core dumped)